Best Practices to Follow When Creating or Evolving Your Analytics Tracking

 Establish consistency and keep it simple

-A major culprit of data quality issues is inconsistent naming conventions.
+A major culprit of issues is inconsistent naming conventions.
 You might have one team capturing an event as “Song Played,” while another team is capturing the same event as “Song_Played.”
 This leaves analysts with lots of data munging or worse yet, incomplete reports.

 Naming convention Taxonomy Example